 - The Most Rev. Richard Smith, Archbishop of Edmonton announces the NTC/SJS will relocate to the Edmonton Archdiocese property.

 - NTC and SJS move to temporary locations in Sherwood Park and Ottewell.
 The Cornerstone of Faith campaign starts raising the funds for new construction.
-The new campus of NTC will feature state-of-the-art teaching, learning and research technology thanks to a $4.18-million grant from the federal government’s Knowledge Infrastructure Program.
+The new campus of NTC will feature state-of-the-art teaching, learning and research technology thanks to a $4.18-million grant is awarded from the federal government’s Knowledge Infrastructure Program.
 The grant represents the first government support the College has received in its 40-year history and will help finance technology infrastructure for the Sopchyshyn Family Library and Learning Commons, classrooms and research support areas.

 - Archbishop Richard Smith blesses the new buildings of NTC and SJS on the banks of the North Saskatchewan River in the heart of Edmonton.